-In 2010, the Party reinvigorated these efforts, launching a three-year campaign that has seen thousands across the country taken to special brainwashing classes, often held at hotels, retirement homes, and even Buddhist Temples.
+In 2010, the Party reinvigorated these efforts, launching a threeyear campaign that has seen thousands across the country taken to special brainwashing classes, often held at hotels, retirement homes, and even Buddhist Temples.
 Once in custody, they are tortured and deprived of sleep until they relent.

-Violence against women
+Violence against women One of the most disturbing aspects

-One of the most disturbing aspects of the campaign is the how often female practitioners are sexually abused-including being shocked with electric batons on their breasts and even raped by guards.
+and even raped by guards.
 Several women have had their pregnancies violently terminated by authorities who sought to imprison them longer.